snotbane/penny/wiki/dialog.md

 Esther = new Female
 	.dialog = new base.dialog

-## These two will share THE SAME dialog box, not only the same link.
+## These two will share THE SAME dialog box, not only the same scene.

 System = new object
 Narrator = new object